Cacti/documentation/Spine.md

 for about 20,000 data sources are achievable e.g. on a dual XEON system supplied with 4 GB RAM and standard local disks.

-When using Spine, don't change crontab or systemd settings!
-Always use poller.php with crontab or cactid.php for systemd!
+When using Spine, don't change crontab or systemd settings.
+The poller entry point is always `poller.php`.
+Spine is invoked by the poller, not directly from cron or systemd.

 To activate Spine instead of cmd.php, please visit `Console > Configuration > Settings > Poller` and select spine and save as the